 Whether you use a sander or a chemical paint stripper, this will be a messy job!

 Get a decent one.
 If you get a cheap brush, you will be picking bristles out of the stain and varnish – a huge pain!

 1/2 pint; you will only need half of it).
 Picking a color that is the same or slightly darker than the existing stain color will make your life easier.
 If you pick a lighter stain, you will have to remove 100% of the existing varnish and stain (not easy).
 Note, the Minwax stain I used was for indoor use.
-It turned out fine since I coated it with varnish, but you might want to find a stain for outdoor use like these:
+It turned out fine since I coated it with varnish, but you should find a stain for outdoor use.

 I was forced to make an extra trip to the store to get wood filler when I discovered cracks during sanding.

 Get if your stripper, stain, or varnish requires it for cleanup.

 As is the case with painting, the vast majority of the work for this re-staining project is with the preparation, i.e., removing the old varnish and stain.
 Your patience will pay off!
 Don’t rush into staining too before the door is ready!

 First, remove as much hardware from the door as you can.
 I personally decided NOT to remove the door from its hinges because that seemed unnecessary and a huge pain.
 I recommend removing all other hardware from the door including the door know, the peephole viewer, and the bottom door sweep.

 Next, spread out your drop cloth so that it is under the entire swing area of the door.
 Things will be getting messy soon.
 As air blows into your home, it will blow sawdust inside, so you might want to cover your furniture as well.